 See also: HttpOnly

-SameSite allows a server define a cookie attribute making it impossible to the browser send this cookie along with cross-site requests.
-The main goal is mitigate the risk of cross-origin information leakage, and provides some protection against cross-site request forgery attacks.
+SameSite defines a cookie attribute preventing browsers from sending a SameSite flagged cookie with cross-site requests.
+The main goal is to mitigate the risk of cross-origin information leakage, and provides some protection against cross-site request forgery attacks.

 See also: SameSite

 Domain cookie attribute instructs web browsers to only send the cookie to the specified domain and all subdomains.
 If the attribute is not set, by default the cookie will only be sent to the origin server.
 The

 Path cookie attribute instructs web browsers to only send the cookie to the specified directory or subdirectories (or paths or resources) within the web application.
 If the attribute is not set, by default the cookie will only be sent for the directory (or path) of the resource requested and setting the cookie.

 It is recommended to use a narrow or restricted scope for these two attributes.
 In this way, the